Kimberly Gardner: Pre-public life and State Rep.

-Gardner worked at Bell, Kirksey & Associates and as an assistant prosecutor (St. Louis Circuit Attorney's Office, 2005–2010) prior to being elected as Circuit Attorney.
+Gardner worked at Bell, Kirksey & Associates, a law firm, and as an assistant prosecutor (St. Louis Circuit Attorney's Office, 2005–2010) prior to being elected as Circuit Attorney.
 From 2013 to 2017 she was a Missouri State Representative for District 77.

 Circuit attorney

 Gardner took office on January 6, 2017.
 She is the first African-American to head the Circuit Attorney's Office.
 In 2019, St. Louis police sought 7,045 felony cases, but only 1,641 were prosecuted by Gardner's office.
 Many were returned to the police citing insufficient evidence, despite claims of sufficient evidence to prosecute by the police union.

 Gardner continued the prosecution of former St. Louis Metropolitan Police Department police officer Jason Stockley for first degree murder in the shooting of Anthony Lamar Smith, a case first filed by her predecessor Jennifer Joyce.
-The acquittal in the bench trial in a controversial decision by Judge Timothy Wilson led to intense protests in the latter months of 2017.
+The acquittal in the bench trial in a decision by Judge Timothy Wilson led to intense protests in the latter months of 2017.

-As Circuit Attorney, Gardner has removed or reduced the amount of cash required for bonds for minor, nonviolent offenses.
-She is also expanding diversion and drug court programs, and consulting with the Vera Institute of Justice on these issues.
-She is ending prosecutions of low-level marijuana possession and is dismissing many cases.
-The CAO is sharing a federal grant to work with the Midwest Innocence Project on wrongful convictions.
+As Circuit Attorney, Gardner removed or reduced the amount of cash required for bonds for minor, nonviolent offenses.
+She also expanded diversion and drug court programs, and consulted with the Vera Institute of Justice on these issues.
+She promised to end prosecutions of low-level marijuana possession and dismiss many such cases.
+During Gardner's tenure, the CAO shared a federal grant to work with the Midwest Innocence Project on wrongful convictions.

 Staff turnover and shortage

-The Circuit Attorney's Office has experienced a more than 100% turnover rate in staff since Gardner took office.
+The Circuit Attorney's Office experienced a more than 100% turnover rate in staff since Gardner took office.
 The St. Louis Post-Dispatch reported in September 2019 that "over 65 attorneys with a combined experience of over 460 years in prosecutorial experience" have left the Circuit Attorney's office under Gardner.

 Grand jury process

-Kim Gardner's office charges defendants under direct complaint and then uses the grand jury process to delay the preliminary hearing.
-This wait on average is 344 days as of March 2021.
-The Missouri Supreme Court changed the rules on preliminary hearings effective March 1, 2021, to that "courts must hold preliminary hearings within 30 days of felony complaints being filed if a defendant is in jail, and within 60 days if not."
-Kim Gardner's continued use of the grand jury process has circumvented the Supreme Court's attempt at reform.
+Kim Gardner's office charged defendants under direct complaint and then used the grand jury process to delay the preliminary hearing.
+The average wait was 344 days as of March 2021.
+The Missouri Supreme Court changed the rules on preliminary hearings effective March 1, 2021, to that "courts must hold preliminary hearings within 30 days of felony complaints being filed if a defendant is in jail, and within 60 days if not".
+Kim Gardner's continued use of the grand jury process circumvented the Supreme Court's attempt at reform.